 Transfer the dough to a floured surface and roll out to 1/4-inch thick, approximately a 24-by-18-inch rectangle.
 Trim away extra dough and brush away any excess flour, if necessary.
 Sprinkle the remaining herbs on the center section of the dough and gently press down.

 Place the tenderloin in the center of the dough.
-Fold top part of dough over, flipping about 1 inch of dough back onto itself.
+Fold the top part of dough over, flipping about 1 inch of dough back onto itself.
 Repeat with the bottom half of the dough.
 Press the 2 flaps of dough together and seal, making sure the dough is not too tightDoing so will only hold moisture right up against the meat causing it to stew. around the tenderloin.
 At the ends of the tenderloin, press dough together to form a seal and cut away any excess.
-Transfer to a sheet pan, place in the oven, and roast to an internal temperature of 125ºF, 25 to 30 minutes.
+Transfer to a half sheet pan, place in the oven, and roast to an internal temperature of 125ºF, 25 to 30 minutes.

 Remove from the oven and allow to rest for 30 minutes to 1 hour.
 The tenderloin will continue to cook 10 to 15 degrees more.
 Cut away the salt crust at one end and remove the tenderloin from the dough tube using tongs.
 Slice and serve immediately.